 14. The Three Billy Goats Gruff by Jerry Pinkney

 This classic tale is reimagined by a Caldecott medalist.
 The updated ending conveys an anti-bullying message.

 The sit-and-listen expectations of school just don’t fit with Rodney’s yearning to be outside.
 Published in partnership with the Yosemite Conservancy, this title encourages readers to do what they love, especially outdoors.

 Is it possible to enjoy someone new when you already have a best friend?
 This book addresses a common first grade conundrum.

 17. The Thing Lou Couldn’t Do by Ashley Spires

 Another winner from the creator of The Most Magnificent Thing, this story is about cutting the excuses and summoning the confidence to achieve great things.

-How many conversations have you had with students about the trials and tribulations of playground “clubs?”
-This sweet story is for those times.
+How many conversations have you had with students about the trials and tribulations of playground “clubs”?
+This title is a perfectly sweet testimony to what friends do.

 Share the “legend” behind this classic decision-making game with this slapstick title from the author of the bestselling The Day the Crayons Quit.